TNO-MPC/mpyc.exponentiation/README.md

 The package contains a generic extension to MPyC that allows you to securely compute $`a^{[x]}`$, where $`a`$ is a non-negative, plain-text base (floating point or integer) and $`x`$ is a secure number (SecFxp or SecInt).

 *Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*
+*This implementation of cryptographic software has not been audited.
+Use at your own risk.*

 ## Documentation

-Documentation of the tno.mpc.mpyc.exponentiation package can be found [here](https://docs.mpc.tno.nl/mpyc/exponentiation/1.4.0).
+Documentation of the tno.mpc.mpyc.exponentiation package can be found [here](https://docs.mpc.tno.nl/mpyc/exponentiation/1.6.2).

 ## Install